 A few days later, Baker’s company was trying to work its way across an open field.
 Private Baker was determined to flush out any Japanese who might be concealed nearby, and he positioned himself accordingly.
 His Medal citation describes the two “heavily fortified enemy pockets manned by 2 officers and 10 enlisted men” that Baker found.
 “Without regard for such superior numbers,” the citation continues, “he unhesitatingly attacked and killed all of them.”

 His final act of heroism came on July 7, during the final banzai attack.
 Baker was wounded early on, but he kept fighting.
-Finally, someone made an attempt to evacuate him.
+Finally, someone attempted to evacuate him.
 Unfortunately, the soldier who had been trying to help Baker was, himself, wounded during the attempt.
 Baker didn’t like that.
 Not one tiny bit.

 “Get the hell away from me!” he reportedly told the next soldier who tried to help him.
 “I’ve caused enough problems.
 Gimme your .45.”